3meters/proxibase/readme.md

 Returns only the first 30 records.
 Default and max is 1000.

     ?__lookups=true
 Returns each document with its lookup fields fully populated.
 Ignored if __fields is set.
-Default is false;
+Default is false.

-### POST rules
+### POST Rules
 1. Set req.headers.content-type to 'application-json'
 2. Make sure req.body is parsable json
 3. Enclose new data in a data element, e.g: